Bodacious/motion-icon_generator/README.md

     $ gem install motion-icon_generator

-and add it to your `Rakefile`
+and add it to your `Rakefile`:

     require 'motion/icon_generator'

 ## Usage

-Usage is super-easy.
+Usage is super-easy:

 1. Create a template icon image and save it as resources/icon-template.png.
 This should be about 1024x1024 pixels.
 2. run this rake task to create your icons `rake icons:generate`.
 After a few glorious seconds you should see a new directory filled with icons called simply "icons/"

 ## Configuration

-You can also set the following environment variables to change the default behaviour...
+You can also set the following environment variables to change the default behaviour:

 ### Template image name/path